MicrosoftDocs/windows-ai-docs/docs/windows-ml/onnx-versions.md

 ---
 title: ONNX versions and Windows builds
-description: Check which versions of ONNX are supported by each Windows 10 build. ms.date: 5/13/2020 ms.topic: article
+description: Check which versions of ONNX are supported by each Windows 10 build.
+See a table summarizing the current Windows versions and the ONNX versions supported. ms.date: 5/13/2020 ms.topic: article
 keywords: windows 10, windows ai, windows ml, winml, windows machine learning, onnx